atom/etch/README.md

 #### Stateful Components

-If your `render` method's output is based on state managed within the component itself, call `etch.update` whenever this state is update.
+If your `render` method's output is based on state managed within the component itself, call `etch.update` whenever this state is updated.
 You could store all state in a sub-object called `state` like React does, or you could just use instance variables.

 ```js
 class StatefulComponent {